Primal Instincts

 Rage Power: Battle Roar

-Starting at 11th level, when you use a bonus action to maintain your rage, you can let out a powerful roar that grants creatures of your choice within 60 feet of you a bonus to damage rolls with weapon attacks equal to your rage potency on their next attack before the beginning of your next turn.
+On the turn you enter this rage, you can let out a powerful roar that bolsters you and creatures of your choice within 60 feet of you.
+Before the beginning of your next turn, target creatures get a bonus to attack and damage rolls with melee weapons equal to your rage potency on their next attack.

 Berserker Frenzy